-Shannon F. Reeves is a Ronald E. McNair Graduate Fellow in the Department of Political Science at the University of Alabama in Tuscaloosa.
-He holds both a Master of Public Administration (MPA) and a Bachelor of Arts (BA) degree in Political Science from Grambling State University of Louisiana where he was also awarded a Provost Fellowship.
-He is the recipient of the George R. Mears Centennial Scholarship awarded by the Omega Psi Phi Fraternity, Inc.
+Shannon Frank Reeves, Sr. is a Ronald E. McNair Graduate Fellow pursuing a doctorate degree in the Department of Political Science at the University of Alabama in Tuscaloosa.
+He holds a Master of Public Administration (MPA) and a Bachelor of Arts (BA) degree in Political Science from Grambling State University of Louisiana.
+He is a 2011 recipient of the George R. Mears Centennial Scholarship awarded by the Omega Psi Phi Fraternity, Inc.

-Along with his passion for politics, he is deep-rooted in his spiritual convictions.
-Reeves is a born again Pentecostal and a lifelong member of the Church of God In Christ (COGIC).
-As a civic leader, he holds the title as being the only person to serve four consecutive terms as President of the Oakland, CA branch of the National Association for the Advancement of Colored People (NAACP).
-In addition, he is the only person ever to serve simultaneously as an elected NAACP President and an elected officer of the California Republican Party.
+Mr. Reeves was born in San Francisco, CA and is a born again Pentecostal and lifelong member of the Church of God In Christ.
+As a civic leader, he served four consecutive terms as President of the Oakland, CA branch of the National Association for the Advancement of Colored People (NAACP).
+He is the only person ever to serve simultaneously as an elected NAACP President and an elected officer of the California Republican Party.